tripledoublev/onchain-html/README.md

 ### Changing chains

 In the config file, import the chain you want to use and adjust L12 to the desired chain.
-Its current default is `zoraSepolia`.
+It is currently set to `zora`.